Tag: Delphi history

 There were two different votives of the city of Argos, one glorified their victory over Spartans in 457BC.

-1. The stoa of king Attalus I. Dated to late 3d century BC, this is probably a 2-storey stoa of Attalus with 10 Doric columns decorating the facades of each floor.
-The stoa got converted into a cistern for baths’ water supply in the 4th century AD.
+1. The stoa of king Attalus I. Dated to late 3rd century BC, this is probably a 2-storey stoa of Attalus with 10 Doric columns decorating the facades of each floor.
+The stoa was converted into a cistern for baths’ water supply in the 4th century AD.

 The Altar of the Chiots.
 The people of Chiots paid for this monument in the 5th century BC.
 There is an inscription on the base of the altar stating that the Chios had the right to consult the oracle before other Greeks.

 2. Aemillus Paulus statue on a pedestal.
 This is the equestrian statue of the Roman consul who defeated the king of Macedon Perseus at Pydna in 168 BC.
-The statue stood on a 12meter base and the pedestal’s frieze depicted the battle scenes from the battle of Pydna.
-This is considered being the first historical relief, in which the Romans defeated the last Greek Macedonian king.
-The frieze is on view at the museum of Delphi.
+The statue stood on a 12-meter base and the pedestal’s frieze depicted the battle scenes from the battle of Pydna.
+This is considered the first historical relief, in which the Romans defeated the last Greek Macedonian king.
+The frieze is on view at the Museum of Delphi.

 4. The Tripod of the Plataeans or the Serpentine Column.
 All 31 states of Greece contributed to the creation and installment of this votive monument in Delphi.

-* These museum’s descriptions are adapted to English for better reading experience.
+* These museum descriptions are adapted to English for a better reading experience.

 The Serpentine Column